jc-andrade/hws/README.md

 ### Why?
 ----

-I created this repo to follow along with
+I created this repo to follow along with <br>
-&nbsp; all the projects in hackingwithswift.com which is &nbsp; helping me get more familiar with the Swift programming &nbsp; language for iOS development.
+all the projects in hackingwithswift.com which <br>
+helping me get more familiar with the Swift programming <br>
+language for iOS development.

 ### License
 ----